The Really Good Beer Guide

 Charnwood Cider, Leicestershire

-Rob uses locally collected fruit from unsprayed trees, has planted around 500 trees in his burgeoning orchard, and uses minimal electricity.
+Rob uses locally collected fruit from unsprayed trees (that would otherwise go to waste), has planted around 500 trees in his burgeoning orchard, and uses minimal electricity.

 Cloudwater Brewery, Manchester